xp-forge/xp-maven-plugin/README.md

 </project>
 ```

-The maven-xpframework-plugin will handle all dependencies, no
+The xp-maven-plugin will handle all dependencies, no
 "project.pth" bootstrapping needed.